RiccardoGiubilato/ros_autonomous_car/README.md

 * _car-mapping.launch_: run mapping node

 ##### Notes
-If you find this code useful and you want to check my recent publications, please visit my ResearchGate page at this [link](https://www.researchgate.net/profile/Riccardo_Giubilato).
+If you find this code useful for academic purposes and you want to check my recent publications, please visit my ResearchGate page at this [link](https://www.researchgate.net/profile/Riccardo_Giubilato).
 If you have any questions, my email address is riccardo.giubilato@gmail.com